Gabem21/Gabem21.github.io/index.md

 # Gabriel Martinez's Portfolio

-I am a computer engineering major at CSUF and i expect to graduate in 2028.
+I am a computer engineering major at CSUF and I expect to graduate in 2028.

 ## Favorite CPSC 120L Labs